jack-jensen/Science-Fair-Neuroevolution/README.md

 ### 5:30 pm

 In the past few days, I have been researching how to make a dashboard for my project.
 I found an extremely helpful [video](https://www.youtube.com/watch?v=h18LMskRNMA&list=PLvOT6zBnJyYFqKp4dBCS1aZ8Nzbll7qre&index=6), and ended up using code from the video in my project.
 The files ResponseBuilder.py, ResponseParser.py, and WebConnection.py are all completely not my code.
 I also used their code as a framwork for main.py.
 This code is only used for communicating with the webserver.
 All project-specific code is my own.

+I moved the motor and genome classes to their own files, and I added some files to hold network credientials and dummy code.
+Big changes I've added include that in the main file I added the handleRequests method, which is based on the code from the tutorial mentioned above.
+I tweaked the code and the actions to match my own project.
+Right now, it is a mess.
+Also, I created the generationRunner class, which will run a generation.
+Here is that code so far:

+    from Genome import Genome
+    import random
+    #After each indivitaul run is complete, ask if they need to pause

+    class generationRunner:
+        def __init__(self, numberOfGenomes, percentageToDrop):
+            genomes = [Genome(i) for i in numberOfGenomes]

+            rankedGenomes = genomes.sort(genomes, key=lambda item:item.fitness)

+            #Save rankedGenomes list - with all the class genome objects

+            #You may not have to eliminate the genomes.
+Reproduce all the genomes randomly, then the last
+            # generation 'dies'.
+            numberToEliminate = round(numberOfGenomes / percentageToDrop)

+            for i in range(numberToEliminate):
+                rankedGenomes.pop()

+            while numberOfGenomes < len(rankedGenomes):

+                offspring = Genome()
+                while parent1 != parent2:
+                    parent1 = random.choice(rankedGenomes)
+                    parent2 = random.choice(rankedGenomes)

+                if parent1.size > parent2.size:
+                    offspring.size

+                pass

+            #Sprinkle mutations

+            #Once everything is done, this is what the class outputs
+            return newGenomes, generationData

+> This code is based on the cited source in the project proposal
+> It initiates all the genomes state.
+Later, I will add the code that runs the genome objects.
+After, the genomes are ranked based on how well their fitness score is.
+I have added some notes, but currently the plan is to eliminate a certain number of genomes.
+Then I am currently working on add the crossbreeding.
+Right now all it does is randomly select two 'parent' genomes.